ainesmile/ainesmile.github.io/_posts/2020-10-15-affinity-propagation.md

 For damping factor $$\lambda$$, it is used to avoid numerical oscillations.
 It is import to damping the responsibility matrix $$R$$ first, then using the damped $$R$$ to update the availability matrix $$A$$.

-## 3. When To Converge And How To Find Exemplars?
+## 4. When To Converge And How To Find Exemplars?

-It will be converge when the exemplars stay constant for some number of iteration, or the changes in the messages fall below a threshold.
+It will be converged when the exemplars stay constant for some number of iteration, or the changes in the messages fall below a threshold.
 In this article, we use the first one.
 When is converged, AP use the criterion matrix $$C$$ to find the exemplars.
 In each row $$i$$ of the criterion matrix $$C$$, the point with the max value(e.g. point $$k$$) is either the exemplar for point i(if k != i) or is the exemplar(if k == i).

-## 4. A Numpy Python Implementation
+## 5. A Numpy Python Implementation

 ```python
 import numpy as np